otectus/nexus_client/docs/source/models.rst

     $ ollama run llama3.1

-5) Return to PyGPT and select the correct model from models list to chat with selected model using Ollama running locally.
+5) Return to Nexus and select the correct model from models list to chat with selected model using Ollama running locally.

 **Example available models:**